 Established in London in 2015, Artfield Projects sits at the intersection of art, design (especially the built environment), curating, education and research to support critical cultural production.

-AP’s aim is to mobilise practice-based research through an innovative suite of products and services.
+AP offers practice-based/led research through an innovative suite of products and services.
 Perhaps best known for our public events and exhibitions and our workshops and texts, AP’s back-of-house services are in growing demand: administration, management, evaluation, documentation and dissemination.

 AP brings together diverse expertise by networking artists, designers, architects, curators educators and project managers with comprehensive experience in supporting and delivering cultural projects.
 We work with collaborators in the UK, Europe and beyond, from art colleges, galleries and museums to creative industry professionals and independent practitioners.
 We push and blur the boundaries between art, industry and education.